How do I apply to Treasureland Preschool?

 If an opening becomes available and a child reaches the top of the waitlist, the family will be contacted to confirm their desire to accept the opening.
 At that time, all completed enrollment paperwork and enrollment fees will be required before the child can begin school at Treasureland.

 What kind of tuition assistance is available?

-Tuition assistance is available for threes, pre-k 4’s and pre-k 5’s only.
+Tuition assistance is available for threes and both pre-k classes.
 Denver city and county families with children entering their last year of preschool must apply through the Denver Preschool Program for financial assistance before applying to Treasureland.
 Financial aid through Treasureland is offered to families who either don’t qualify for DPP funds or those needing additional assistance beyond what is offered through DPP.
 Please go here for more information regarding financial assistance.

 What kind of child/family thrives at Treasureland?

 The children here are a diverse group of personalities, with various learning styles and different developmental growth patterns.
 Children in this environment seem to enjoy strong peer relationships within their classrooms and exhibit tremendous developmental growth from the meaningful relationships formed by our deeply engaging staff, an environment that provokes exploration and discovery and interesting activities that entice them to love learning.
 Families who understand and share our basic philosophy and play-based approach, are interested and willing to partner with the staff on behalf of their child’s growth and development and who desire to build relationships with others in this community tend to have a positive experience at Treasureland Preschool.
 Although not a parent cooperative school, there are opportunities for parents to share talents, interests, strengths, and life experiences with one another, as well as offering hands-on volunteer time in and out of the classroom.